LLNL/sundials/doc/arkode/guide/source/Usage/Skeleton.rst

 #.
 Attach nonlinear solver module

-   If a nonlinear solver object was created above, then it must be attached to ARKStep using the call (for details see :numref:`ARKODE.Usage.ARKStep.NonlinearSolvers`):
+   If a nonlinear solver object was created above, then it must be attached to ARKODE using the call (for details see :numref:`ARKODE.Usage.NonlinearSolvers`):

    .. code-block:: c

-      ier = ARKStepSetNonlinearSolver(...);
+      ier = ARKodeSetNonlinearSolver(...);

 #.
 Set nonlinear solver optional inputs

    Call the appropriate set functions for the selected nonlinear solver module to change optional inputs specific to that nonlinear solver.
-These *must* be called after attaching the nonlinear solver to ARKStep, otherwise the optional inputs will be overridden by ARKStep defaults.
+These *must* be called after attaching the nonlinear solver to ARKODE, otherwise the optional inputs will be overridden by ARKODE defaults.
 See :numref:`SUNNonlinSol` for more information on optional inputs.

 #.
 Set optional inputs

-   Call ``ARKStepSet*`` functions to change any optional inputs that control the behavior of ARKStep from their default values.
-See :numref:`ARKODE.Usage.ARKStep.OptionalInputs` for details.
+   Call ``ARKodeSet*`` functions to change any optional inputs that control the behavior of ARKODE from their default values.
+See :numref:`ARKODE.Usage.OptionalInputs` for details.

+   Additionally, call ``*StepSet*`` routines to change any stepper-specific optional inputs from their default values.
+See :numref:`ARKODE.Usage.ARKStep.OptionalInputs`, :numref:`ARKODE.Usage.ERKStep.OptionalInputs`, :numref:`ARKODE.Usage.MRIStep.OptionalInputs`, or :numref:`ARKODE.Usage.SPRKStep.OptionalInputs` for details.

 #.
 Specify rootfinding problem

-   Optionally, call :c:func:`ARKStepRootInit()` to initialize a rootfinding problem to be solved during the integration of the ODE system.
-See :numref:`ARKODE.Usage.ARKStep.RootFinding` for general details, and :numref:`ARKODE.Usage.ARKStep.OptionalInputs` for relevant optional input calls.
+   Optionally, call :c:func:`ARKodeRootInit()` to initialize a rootfinding problem to be solved during the integration of the ODE system.
+See :numref:`ARKODE.Usage.RootFinding` for general details, and :numref:`ARKODE.Usage.OptionalInputs` for relevant optional input calls.

 #.
 Advance solution in time